 If you want your ricotta more firm, leave it to drain thoroughly in the cheesecloth, and further, you can use a cheese mold or as I’ve done here, a tofu press with a weight on top.
 Place the mold on a dish and let sit in the fridge for a day or so.
 My iconic fish, an incredibly heavy cast iron bottle opener I’ve had for just about ever, stepped in to help gravity do its job.

-The tofu press I have is a nice one, made completely from wood and if you ever find yourself making actual tofu this is the one to get.
-I think at this point I’ve probably used it to make ricotta more often than tofu, but hey, I am Italian after all.
+The tofu press I have is a nice one, made entirely from wood and if you ever find yourself making actual tofu, this is the one to get.
+I think I’ve used it to make ricotta more often than tofu, but hey, I am Italian after all.

-This ricotta will last about 4 days in the fridge.
+This ricotta will last about four days in the fridge.
 We ate the entire batch warm, right from the stove, on top of my freshly made sourdough waffles.
-We placed a dollop or two of the ricotta on top of the waffles after a good slathering of butter, and then topped it all off with some light maple syrup.
-The warm cheese went extremely well with the slightly-sour crisp waffles and I would say perhaps a few blueberries would have taken it even further.
+We placed a dollop or two of the ricotta on top of the waffles after a good slathering of butter and then topped it all off with some light maple syrup.
+The warm cheese went exceptionally well with the slightly-sour crisp waffles, and I would say perhaps a few blueberries would have taken it even further.

 Homemade Ricotta with Whole Wheat Sourdough

-Later in the day I chose to spread the ricotta on recently baked whole wheat sourdough made with fresh milled flour and the flavors worked so well together — it was delicious.
+Later in the day I chose to spread the ricotta on recently baked whole wheat sourdough made with freshly milled flour and the flavors worked so well together — it was delicious.
 The tender crumb and hearty flavor of the whole wheat was the perfect vehicle for cheese and honey.
-In addition to honey I’d also consider using pure maple syrup, a good Italian olive oil, or just spread plain.
+In addition to honey, I’d also consider using pure maple syrup, an excellent Italian olive oil, or just spread plain.

 I’ve eaten ricotta my entire life, and some of the best while traveling out in Italy, but making your own is remarkably easy and tastes so staggeringly good it’s a mystery to me I’ve not tried making this before.
 This cheese goes well with almost every bread recipe found here, especially with hearty whole wheat loaves and those with walnuts or other seeds added.

-When using this batch pasteurized milk I did not immediately see this happen and had to add an additional 1 TSP vinegar.
+When using this batch pasteurized milk I did not immediately see this happen and had to add 1 TSP vinegar.
 Keep in mind some of the chunks may be below the surface↩